varya/varya.github.com/src/documents/posts/sc-styleguide-for-smallers_en.html.md

 After the SC5 Style Guide magically represented each of them separately, I can see that the [logo](http://varya.me/styleguide/#/section/1.1) is aligned to the right.
-Why should it be?
+And why should it be?
 Obviously, my mistake when I tried to made it fit into the Header.

 The same goes for the [language switcher](http://varya.me/styleguide/#/section/1.4) positioned on the right.